 At FRLT, we believe that getting out on the land can offer incredible learning opportunities to nurture people and the land alike.

-The Feather River Land Trust owns three very special properties that are becoming models of stewardship to benefit the land, wildlife, and people.
+The Feather River Land Trust owns five very special properties that are becoming models of stewardship to benefit the land, wildlife, and people.
 We invite you to explore:

 The Sierra Valley Preserve (Maddalena Property Access)

 Located in the heart of Sierra Valley, the Maddalena Property is a birder’s paradise.
 Its wetlands support more than 100 bird species.

 We invite you to visit the Sierra Valley’s only public access area (more coming-stay tuned) for education and low-impact recreation.
 Check out our wildlife viewing platform and interpretive trail, paddle the wetlands, and enjoy spectacular 360-degree views of the mountains surrounding Sierra Valley.

 FRLT is currently in a planning process for improved and expanded public use in Sierra Valley.
 To learn more about this effort visit the Sierra Valley Preserve Public Use page.

 The Olsen Barn Meadow